 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Panax ginseng contains chemicals (ginsenosides) that can act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, don't use Panax ginseng.

 Trouble sleeping (insomnia): High doses of Panax ginseng have been linked with insomnia.
 If you have trouble sleeping, use Panax ginseng with caution.

-Schizophrenia (a mental disorder): High doses of Panax ginseng have been linked with sleep problems and agitation in people with schizophrenia.
+Schizophrenia: High doses of Panax ginseng have been linked with sleep problems and agitation in people with schizophrenia.
 Be careful when using Panax ginseng if you have schizophrenia.

 Alcohol interacts with PANAX GINSENG

 The body breaks down alcohol to get rid of it.
 Taking Panax ginseng might increase how fast your body gets rid of alcohol.

 Caffeine can speed up the nervous system.
 By speeding up the nervous system, caffeine can make you feel jittery and speed up your heartbeat.
 Panax ginseng might also speed up the nervous system.
 Taking Panax ginseng along with caffeine might cause serious problems including increased heart rate and high blood pressure.
 Avoid taking caffeine along with Panax ginseng.

 Some scientists think that Panax ginseng might decrease how well furosemide (Lasix) works.
 But there isn't enough information to know if this is a big concern.